wiryawanadipa/adipa/README.md

-This is my personal project for my personal blog
+This theme is my personal project for my personal blog, feel free to use this wordpress theme for any purpose.